 There are three main types/methods by which inventory management calculations can be done:

-#3 – WAC – Weighted average inventory calculation as the name suggest calculates the weighted average of the whole inventory irrespective of the order in which it was placed.
+#3 – Weighted average – Weighted average inventory calculation, as the name suggests, calculates the weighted average of the whole inventory irrespective of the order in which it was placed.

 Mathematically, it can be expressed as:

 Following is the example of inventory valuation methods in accounting.

 Consider the case of a garment manufacturer who buys suits through 2 transactions:

 - 500 suits at £ 25 each